top of page

 1. There is no such thing as someone who can’t sing.

 ANNA SAYS: "The world is divided into two types of people: those who can and do sing and those who can’t or don’t sing YET.
-My mission is to convert those who don’t sing yet into people who can and do sing.
-I did this for many years in schools and with my private pupils & this is why I set up Song Circle".
+My mission is to convert those who don’t sing yet into people who can and do sing."

-2. Anna believes that everyone is different and everyone learns in different ways and at different speeds.
+2. Everyone learns in different ways and at different speeds.

 ANNA SAYS: "This is why I always teach in a circle.
 This allows me to include everyone in the learning process.
-It also helps me to observe how everyone is doing and to work out who needs what sort of help as we go along.
 I hope that by sitting in a circle everyone feels equally involved in the choir, from the longest serving member to the newest arrival".

 3. Any sort of singing is fun but it’s even more enjoyable when you really know what you’re doing

 ANNA SAYS: "This is why I insist that people really learn how to sing as they go on their journey with Song Circle.
-You don’t need to be able to read music to be part of the choir (although of course it helps) and there are other ways that you can learn your part (whether soprano or alto – I can help you work out what you are if you don’t already know).
-This is why we provide audio tutorials to help members learn the different parts of some of the trickier songs we work on".
+You don’t need to be able to read music to do this.
+This is why we provide audio tutorials.
+This way you can practice at home on some of the trickier songs we sing".

 4. This doesn’t stop learning being a challenge, but the answer to tricky challenges is to stick with them and to keep going.